 A pipe may refer to any of the following:

-1. When referring to computer memory, a pipe is a temporary section of computer memory capable of linking two or more computer processors to increase the overall efficiency of the computer.
+1. With computer memory, a pipe is a temporary section of computer memory capable of linking two or more computer processors to increase the overall efficiency of the computer.

 3. Alternatively known as a vertical bar, the pipe is a computer keyboard key "|" is a vertical line, sometimes depicted with a gap.
 This symbol is found on the same United States QWERTY keyboard key as the backslash key.